 Aboard the Safari Quest we have a limited supply of rain gear on board for your complimentary use.
 As always, we recommend bringing your own for best fit and availability.

 Whether it's heavy rain, ankle-deep water, or mud... rubber boots are a must.
 Many guests hike in their rubber boots, but bring a pair of sturdy waterproof hiking boots as well.
 We have a very limited supply of rubber boots onboard for guest use, but for best fit and availability, bring your own.

 Water socks or multi-sport shoes are handy for paddle boarding and kayaking.
 And while aboard, a skid-proof deck shoe is a good idea.
 Bring lots of socks, preferably moisture-wicking and quick to dry (synthetic or wool).

 Gear up and get outfitted...
 Ship to Shore Traveler offers clothing recommendations on an easy-to-purchase platform.

 Binoculars and 16-ounce reusable water bottles are provided on board for your use, but you may prefer to have your own or an extra for outings.

 Paddling gloves or "Pogies" (paddling mits) add extra comfort while kayaking.

-Aboard the Wilderness Discoverer, a limited supply of snorkel gear and wet suits are available, but there's plenty of fun and adventure to go around for everyone.
+Aboard the Wilderness Discoverer, a limited supply of snorkel gear and wet suits are available.
 Bring your swimsuit if you want to take the plunge, or for a toasty soak--both vessels have hot tubs.